 Regulation (EC) No.1107/2009 established approval requirements for plant protection product (PPPs).
 It entered into force in 2009 and supersedes Directive 91/414/EEC.
 This Regulation also established the list of approved active substances.
 Only PPPs containing EU-approved active substances are authorized.
 According to the Regulation, the EU is divided into three different zones.
-Once an MS approves the PPP, it can be mutually recognized and authorized within the same EU zone as set out in Annex I of the Regulation.
+Lithuania is listed in Zone A "North", together with Denmark, Estonia, Latvia, Finland, and Sweden.
+Once a Member State approves the PPP, it can be mutually recognized and authorized within the same EU zone as set out in Annex I of the Regulation.